 Using Quotation Marks

 Place song titles within quotation marks when referencing them in your essay.
-This format distinguishes song titles from other types of works like albums or books, which typically use italics or underlining.
-For example, if referring to the song "Imagine" by John Lennon, you write: In his song "Imagine," John Lennon proposes an idealistic world.
+This format distinguishes song titles from other types of works like albums or books, which typically use italics.
+For example, if referring to the song "Imagine" by John Lennon, you write: In his song "Imagine," John Lennon proposes an idealistic world without borders or possessions.

 Capitalization Rules

-Capitalize the first letter of each major word in a song title, excluding short prepositions, articles, and conjunctions unless they start the title.
-For instance, Taylor Swift's "Blank Space" should be formatted with both 'Blank' and 'Space' capitalized because they are major words that contribute significantly to understanding the title’s meaning.
+Capitalize the first letter of each major word in a song title, excluding short prepositions (in, of, at, to), articles (a, an, the), and conjunctions (and, but, or) unless they start the title.
+For instance, Taylor Swift's "Blank Space" should be formatted with both 'Blank' and 'Space' capitalized because they are major words.

 Italics and Their Appropriate Uses